openjdk/guide/src/index.md

 * **Hidden constraints and assumptions**.
 Many sections of code have constraints and assumptions that aren't necessarily visible at first glance.
 This might preclude certain changes, even those that might seem obvious.

 * **Stability and quality**.
-The JDK is used by millions of developers and as a widely deployed commercial product, it is held to a high standard of quality.
+The JDK is used by millions of developers and as a widely deployed commercial product, it's held to a high standard of quality.
 Changes should include tests where practical, and core tests should pass at all times.
 The value of the change should outweigh the risk of introducing a bug or performance regression.

 * **Maintainability**.
 Any new feature or code change will need to be maintained in the JDK essentially forever, thus imposing a maintenance burden on future maintainers.
 The code might still be in use long after you and the people who reviewed it have moved on.
 New maintainers must be able to understand how to fix bugs in this code.